Preventing sexual transmission

 Another huge benefit of taking HIV treatment and maintaining an undetectable viral load is that it can prevent HIV from being passed to the people you have sex with.
 The science we have to back this up is solid.

-Because of these findings and results from other studies, we can confidently say that taking HIV treatment and maintaining an undetectable viral load is a highly effective way to prevent HIV transmission during sex.
+Because of these findings, we can confidently say that taking HIV treatment and maintaining an undetectable viral load is a highly effective way to prevent HIV transmission during sex.
 With or without condoms, if you’re undetectable, you won’t pass HIV to your sex partners.
-For many people, this new reality is life-changing—transforming the way they feel about sex, their relationships and themselves.
+For many people, this is life-changing—transforming the way they feel about sex, their relationships and themselves.

 PrEP: HIV-negative people using treatment as prevention

 HIV-negative people who are at high risk for HIV transmission can take certain HIV medications to dramatically lower their risk.
 This prevention method is called PrEP (pre-exposure prophylaxis).
-PrEP involves taking Truvada before exposure to HIV and continuing afterwards.
 Research shows that when used as prescribed, it is extremely rare for an HIV-negative person to become HIV positive when using PrEP.